suvojit-0x55aa/celebA-HQ-dataset-download/README.md

 # Usage
 ## Docker

-If you have Docker installed, skip the previous installation steps and run the following command from the root directory of this project:
+If you have Docker installed, run the following command from the root directory of this project:

 `docker build -t celeba-hq . && docker run -it -v $(pwd):/data celebahq`

 By default, this will create the dataset in same directory.
 To put it elsewhere, replace `$(pwd)` with the absolute path to the desired output directory.

 ### Prebuilt Docker Image
 I also have a pre-built docker image at `suvojit0x55aa/celeba-hq`.
-You can just run docker run without cloning the repo even !
+You can just docker run without cloning the repo even !
 ```
 docker run -it -v $(pwd):/data suvojit0x55aa/celeba-hq
 ```